Hamnet (novel): Adaptations

 In 2023, a stage adaptation of the novel by Lolita Chakrabarti premiered at the Royal Shakespeare Company in Stratford-upon-Avon, re-opening the Swan Theatre after the COVID-19 pandemic and refurbishment.
-In September, the piece transferred to the Garrick Theatre in London, directed by Erica Whyman and starring Madeleine Mantock as Agnes Hathaway, Tom Varey as William Shakespeare and Ajani Cabey as Hamnet.
+In September, the play transferred to the Garrick Theatre in London, directed by Erica Whyman and starring Madeleine Mantock as Agnes Hathaway, Tom Varey as William Shakespeare and Ajani Cabey as Hamnet.
 It was scheduled to play until at least February 2024.
+The play's U.S. tour premiered at the Chicago Shakespeare Theater in February 2026, followed by additional performances at the Shakespeare Theatre Company in Washington, D.C. and the American Conservatory Theater in San Francisco.

-A film adaptation produced in part by Amblin Partners and directed by Chloé Zhao was announced in April 2023, with Jessie Buckley and Paul Mescal to star in the film.
+A film adaptation of Hamnet directed by Chloé Zhao was announced in April 2023, with Jessie Buckley as Agnes Hathaway and Paul Mescal as William Shakespeare.
+The film was released in the United Kingdom in January 2026.

+It won awards for the Best Motion Picture – Drama at the 83rd Golden Globe Awards, and Outstanding British Film at the 79th British Academy Film Awards.